Xeus-Territory/obsidian_world/content/Tech Second Brain/Operation System/Awesome Windows profile.md

 ![[Pasted image 20240902124924.png|center]]

+>[!done]
-And now you can use OpenSSH Agent to add your key inside your windows machine
+>Now, you can use OpenSSH Agent to add your key inside your windows machine